PRP for Hair Before and After: How It Feels, Week by Week

 Good PRP Results: What Does It Mean?

-Appreciable PRP results actually mean the measured noticeable improvement in hair density and volume, with increased strand thickness, along with a reduction in hair fall.
+Appreciable PRP therapy results actually mean the measured noticeable improvement in hair density and volume, with increased strand thickness, along with a reduction in hair fall.
 It cannot be confused with commercial gimmicks, such as instant results or miraculous overnight hair growth.
-Hair growth after PRP injections follows a stage-wise pattern.
+Hair growth after PRP therapy injections follows a stage-wise pattern.
 One can expect to wait 3-6 months for visible results.
 Below, we elaborated on the stage-wise details.

 • PRP results during month 1: There will be no visible growth or hair-related improvements just after getting your first PRP injection.
 Many candidates experience their scalp becoming red, sore, and tender immediately after a PRP injection.
 Don’t worry, as this will improve gradually over the next week, and your scalp will start to feel better.